affilinet/affilinet-WordpressPlugin/readme.txt

 You can download the Plugin from Wordpress Plugin repository or install manually

 = Install from Wordpress Plugin repository =
-1. Search for 'Affilinet Performance Ads'
+1. Search for 'affilinet Performance Ads'
 2. Click on 'Install' and activate the plugin
 3. Don't forget to enter your Publisher ID